ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 # Introduction
 One thing I am very grateful in having early in my Computer Engineering journey was having a friend who was a year ahead of me that would answer any question I had about any courses or the major.
 It helped me immensely to have someone who could help guide me through the storm, so here I will do my best to give tips and tricks on the classes you will take and recommendations and warnings for electives.

+:memo: **Note:** These are just my opinions based off my experience, please do not take this as gospel.

 # Preface Points

 1. Don't Double Major in CS and CompE
-		a.
-That's completely BS, no company is really going to care and you're just going to be dying for 5 years instead of 4
+- That's completely BS, no company is really going to care and you're just going to be dying for 5 years instead of 4
 2. If you have any interest in business, you MUST take the Engineering Management Minor
-		a.
-Isenberg classes are very very restrictive and a great opportunity to take classes outside of ECE and great if you are interesting in combining Tech and Business
+-  Isenberg classes are very very restrictive and a great opportunity to take classes outside of ECE and great if you are interesting in combining Tech and Business
-		b.
-Isenberg classes are very easy and can help your GPA
+- Isenberg classes are very easy and can help your GPA
-		c.
-Downside is 5 extra classes through a already packed schedule
+- Downside is 5 extra classes through a already packed schedule
-		d.
-Only recommend if you are coming into College with 2+ Gen Eds taken care of
+- Only recommend if you are coming into College with 2+ Gen Eds taken care of
 3. If you get into the Honors College, keep it for the first two years for the housing (worth it.) but do not take any honors classes or do the thesis senior year
-		a.
-The Classes are insanely harder than the general classes for no extra credit whatsoever and will only hurt your GPA
+- The Classes are insanely harder than the general classes for no extra credit whatsoever and will only hurt your GPA
-		b.
-You will already have your Senior Design Project Senior year and doing an honors thesis is too much work.
+- You will already have your Senior Design Project Senior year and doing an honors thesis is too much work.
 Doing grunt work for a professor's lab will not be fun upon the huge commitment SDP is
-			i.
-Although I have heard they removed the honors thesis requirement for ECE honors students
+- Although I have heard they removed the honors thesis requirement for ECE honors students
-		c.
-Companies could not give two shits whether you are in an honors college or not.
+- Companies could not give two shits whether you are in an honors college or not.
 If anything, they would care about your GPA more (remember the harder classes?), and they don't really care about that to begin with.
 They care more about how good you can code/ your knowledge about EE or Comp E and what projects you have completed
 4. You are not an Engineering Major, you are an ECE major.
 After Freshman year, you have nothing in common with the other majors where they are either applied Physics or Chemistry majors.
 Don’t do too much work with people outside of ECE because very soon, you will not have classes in common

 # Before Freshman Year
 Yes I now, before your freshman year, you shouldn't worry about school and focus on spending the rest of your time at home with your friends and having little responsibility or expectations.
 But there are definitely some things you need to know before heading into the course.

 1. Know what classes you can get credit for from High School
-		a.
-This is crucial because in ECE, you have a very busy first 3 years and having to take a Gen Ed is a big time sink, getting a lot of those out of the way early on is very very helpful
+- This is crucial because in ECE, you have a very busy first 3 years and having to take a Gen Ed is a big time sink, getting a lot of those out of the way early on is very very helpful
-	2. Your first year to year and a half, you will take a lot of general STEM classes These are to give you the background knowledge/ understanding for your higher level classes later on.
+2. Your first year to year and a half, you will take a lot of general STEM classes -These are to give you the background knowledge/ understanding for your higher level classes later on.
 As a warning, these are weed out classes- in fact, the first two years are weed out classes.
 Physics and Calculus are challenging for many people and forces many of them out of the major
 3. BEFORE YOU GO TO YOUR ORIENTATION
-		a.
-You will refer to the curriculum below and do the following:
+- You will refer to the curriculum below and do the following:
-		b.
-Go to your spire and click on courses
+- Go to your spire and click on courses
-		c.
-Go to course search
+- Go to course search
-		d.
-Look up your courses (Math 131, Physics 151, English Writing)
+- Look up your courses (Math 131, Physics 151, English Writing)
-			i.
-Look up the professors on rate my professor and write these down ii.
-Note the ones that are too early or too late iii.
-When you go to Orientation, they will have you pick your classes.
+- Look up the professors on rate my professor and write these down
+- Note the ones that are too early or too late
+- When you go to Orientation, they will have you pick your classes.
 These people do not care about you and will make you have the worst schedule ever.
 But if you take these steps, you will know which classes to take so you aren't dying in November
 4. Each ECE class has prerequesites
-		a.
-Why is this important?
+- Why is this important?
 If you're looking to graduate early or study abroad, you will need to look into which courses require other classes to rearrange your schedule
 5. Consider how important studying abroad is
-		a.
-If it’s a top priority of yours, talk to Bill Leonard right away to see how this is possible
+- If it’s a top priority of yours, talk to Bill Leonard right away to see how this is possible
 6. Consider taking a minor
-		a.
-This is only feasible if you come into school with credits from high school courses
+- This is only feasible if you come into school with credits from high school courses

 # Curriculum